JohnnyLdeAlba/enigmav/README.md

 ## Setting Up config.php

-The first thing you want to do is rename the file _config.php that was included in this repo to config.php.
+The first thing you'll want to do is rename the file _config.php that was included in this repo to config.php.
 Next open the file with a text editor where you'll see the variables below:

 - `$NetworkName` Name of the Website Enigma V will be running on.